 Many people get frustrated with foot and ankle injuries.
-Serious injuries make it difficult to do many types of work.
+I suffered many ankle injuries while playing basketball.
+These injuries made it difficult for me to stand and walk while I recovered.

 What sort of work activities are affected by foot and ankle injuries?